joseph0x45/joseph0x45/README.md

 Hello there, I'm Joseph.

-I build things on the web and beyond.
+I like birds, heavy metal and programming :)